475 West Locust St, Dubuque, IA. 52001 (563) 583-3483 Map

 Greetings from Rabbi Jim Sagarin

-It is with anticipation and excitement that I start my second year as rabbi for Temple Beth El of Dubuque.
+It is with anticipation and excitement that I start my third year as rabbi for Temple Beth El of Dubuque.

 Dubuque is a diverse city, with new people joining us and a welcoming congregation - all ingredients for spiritual growth and enrichment.
 It is my sincere hope that our journey together this year will be a fruitful one, marked by increased interconnectedness and understanding.